apify/apify-docs/docs/webhooks/actions.md

 #### [](#resource)Resource

 The `resource` variable represents the triggering system resource.
 For example when using the `ACTOR.RUN.SUCCEEDED` event, the resource is the actor run.
 The variable will be replaced by an `Object` that one would receive as response from the relevant API at the moment when the webhook is triggered.
-So for the actor run resource, it would be the response of the [`GET` actor run](https://docs.apify.com/api/v2#/reference/actors/run-object/get-run) API endpoint.
+So for the actor run resource, it would be the response of the [Get actor run](https://docs.apify.com/api/v2#/reference/actors/run-object/get-run) API endpoint.